mczyzj/pestr/README.md

 ### hosts pests

-Since the **EPPO Data Services** provides infomration on pest of particular host, you can easily access information with:
+Since the **EPPO Data Services** provides information on pest of particular host, you can easily access information with:

 ```r
 hosts <- c("Abies alba", "Triticum")